 a.
 Performing serial concussion evaluations may be useful because concussive injury can evolve and may not be apparent for several minutes or hours.
-Even if a player performs at baseline or better on an initial concussion assessment and is returned to practice or play, he must be checked periodically during practice or play and again before leaving the venue.
+Even if a player performs at baseline or better on an initial concussion assessment and is returned to practice or play, he must be checked periodically during practice or play andagain before leaving the venue.
 Components of the NFL Locker Room Comprehensive Concussion Assessment may be utilized in the performance of such evaluations:

 - i.
 The results of subsequent exams by the Club physician should be communicated to the sideline UNC in the spirit of "concussion team" cooperation and patient safety, especially if the sideline UNC is not immediately present. - ii.
-Should the sideline examination reveal a change in the player's condition, the Club physician/sideline UNC team will be re-assembled and perform subsequent locker room evaluation. - iii.
+Should the sideline examination reveal a change in the player's condition, the Club physician/sideline UNC team will be re-assembled and perform subsequent locker room evaluation.
+UNCs should remain available to the Club's Head Team Physician and Head ATC until formally released (i.e., informed that no players require further evaluation). - iii.
 It is important to recognize that players may be able to equal or exceed their performance on the Locker Room Comprehensive Concussion Assessment compared to their baseline level yet still have a concussion, underscoring the importance of the physicians' knowledge of the player.
 If there is any doubt about the presence of a concussion, regardless of the Locker Room Comprehensive Concussion Assessment results, the player is to be removed from practice or play.
 A player diagnosed with concussion will be given "take home" information (e.g. signs and symptoms to watch for, emergency phone numbers) as well as follow up instructions. - iv.
 All players who undergo any concussion evaluation on game day shall have a follow up concussion evaluation done the following day by a member of the Club medical staff.
-This includes players with both a "positive" and a "negative" initial game-day assessment.
+This includes players with both a "positive" (concussion diagnosed) and a "negative" (concussion not diagnosed) initial game-day assessment.
 The follow up exam should ideally be performed by the same physician who saw the patient on game day, but this may not always be possible.
 If not, then another member of the Club's medical staff may see the patient, who should coordinate their findings with the initial examining physician.